isabella232/OneScriptLang/docs/Macro.md

     iload temp
     ireturn
 ```
-For more information on the instructions please [check here](Instructions.md).
+For more information on the instructions and operands please [check here](Instructions.md).

 ### Operands
 Operands are the parameters for instructions.
 They can be one of the following: